LambdaTest launches HyperTest, the world's fastest cloud-based web app and website testing platform | www.lokmattimes.com

 LambdaTest, a leading test execution platform, has launched HyperTest, a next-gen smart testing platform to help businesses run end-to-end Selenium tests at the fastest speed possible.

-LambdaTest, a leading test execution platform, has launched, a next-gen smart testing platform to help businesses run end-to-end Selenium tests at the fastest speed possible.
+, a leading test execution platform, has launched , a next-gen smart testing platform to help businesses run end-to-end Selenium tests at the fastest speed possible.

 At a time when digital businesses are launching products and features at breakneck speeds, and looking to outsmart competitors, testing the code before releasing it to the audience is of utmost importance.